-Alright so I’ll admit right off the bat that Chicken Lettuce Wraps aren’t exactly Southern, which is why I added a “y’all” on the end of this post title.
+Alright, so I’ll admit right off the bat that this chicken lettuce wraps recipe isn’t exactly Southern, which is why I added a “y’all” on the end of this post title.
 That just made it look like it fit better on Southern Plate, didn’t it?
-I knew you’d agree 🙂
+I knew you’d agree.

-I’ve developed a raving addiction to these things.
+I’ve developed a raving addiction to these easy chicken lettuce wraps.
 You see, Ricky and I don’t get to go out much.
 We’ve actually been out twice without the kids in the past four or five years.
 What we do instead is pick a night each week and eat a very light supper, then after we send the kids to bed one of us (he usually draws the short straw here) goes to get takeout for our dinner.
 A Chinese restaurant is very near us and chicken lettuce wraps are one of their signature dishes.
 This is one of those things that didn’t sound too appealing to me at first but my mother kept insisting that I try them and once I did, I was about as hooked on that as I was the first time I tried poutine.

-However, shelling out the money for them on a regular basis got old quick and last night I just up and decided that I could make these little suckers myself.
+However, shelling out the money for them on a regular basis got old quickly and last night I just up and decided that I could make these little suckers myself.
 Never stand in the way of a woman when she “up and decides” to do something.
 I looked up several recipes online and they all seemed far too complicated for what I felt should be a simple recipe so I just set out to wing it on my own.

 We found the finished product to be every bit as good, a little more filling, and a WHOLE lot cheaper than the restaurant version.
-They easily made enough for four people.
+The perfect , they easily made enough for four people.

 - Rice sticks